Influencing dynamics on social networks without knowledge of network microstructure: Methods

+where $\langle \cdot \rangle$ represents an ensemble average over the dynamics.
+We will have $M= \pm 1$ if all of the $N$ spins are aligned in the positive or negative directions.
+In this study, we seek to find external fields $\underline{h}$ which maximise $M$ (taking the positive direction as a default) given some constraints.
+In the context of political votes, this would correspond to finding the optimal way to distribute a budget in order to maximise the vote share for a particular party.

 Ising systems on networks with modular structures have been studied widely in the context of the \emph{multi-species Curie-Weiss model} \cite{fedele2013inverse,fedele2017inverse,opoku2018multipopulation} (MSCW).
 This model is equivalent to the Ising model on a weighted complete graph.
-MSCW models have been fit to data concerning social outcomes including health screening campaigns \cite{burioni2015enhancing}, civil vs religious marriages, divorces and suicidal tendencies \cite{gallo2009parameter,gallo2009equilibrium} and educational attainment \cite{opoku2019parameter}.
-In these models, individuals are partitioned into groups based on demographic attributes.
 In the MSCW model the graph is assumed to be fully connected.
-Ising systems on non-fully connected systems have been considered in the context of the Kernel Blau Ising model \cite{godoy-lorite2020inference}, coupled Barab\'{a}si-Albert networks \cite{suchecki2006ising,suchecki2009bistable-monostable} and SBMs \cite{lowe2019multi-group}.
+Ising systems on non-fully connected systems have been considered in the context of the Kernel Blau Ising model \cite{godoy2021inference}, coupled Barab\'{a}si-Albert networks \cite{suchecki2006ising,suchecki2009bistable-monostable} and SBMs \cite{lowe2019multi-group}.
+In what follows we will consider Ising systems on SBMs which is similar to the MSCW but with noise in the connections.

-The problem of influencing Ising systems on networks has recently been considered in Refs. \cite{lynn2016maximizing,lynn2017statistical,lynn2018maximizing,hindes2017large}.
-This work differs from much of the past work in Influence Maximisation which considers non-equilibrium spreading and cascade processes \cite{kempe2003maximizing}.
-We believe the equilibrium modelling paradigm is relevant when people's beliefs evolve slowly, which may be the case for vaccine sentiment \cite{colijn2017toward}.
-The control of spin systems is also relevant in quantum optimal control \cite{day2019glassy}, spintronics \cite{rotskoff2017geometric} and neuroscience \cite{lynn2019physics}.